-Food manufacturers and suppliers must have a Whistleblowing Hotline in place from 1 February 2019 to conform with the updated BRC Global Standard for Food Safety (Clause 1.1.6).
-Here, we explain what to consider when implementing a compliant reporting system.
+Food manufacturers and suppliers must have a Whistleblowing Hotline in place from 1st February 2019 to conform with the updated BRC Global Standard for Food Safety (Clause 1.1.6).

 The newly-added Clause 1.1.6 outlines a requirement for a “Confidential Reporting System” – more commonly known as a “whistleblowing hotline” or “Speak Up service”.

-With first audits against the new standard already underway, you should act now to ensure you comply with the new standard.
+With audits against the new standard already taking place, organisations should act now to ensure compliance with the new standard.